israel-11/pl2016/README.md

 ##Example of the Program
  When the program start, you will be asked to say something.
-Lets say: ‘ Plot x square from -50 to 50’.
+Lets say: ‘ Plot x square from -3 to 3’.

 The output would look like:
 ![alt tag](https://qph.ec.quoracdn.net/main-qimg-ca117e2a54324d3867aafa21c612c006?convert_to_webp=true)
+#### X squared from -3 to 3

-Implementation requirements and tools
+##Implementation requirements and tools

 Tools/Libraries